In Part 1 of this series, we presented 10 ideas for bringing in some extra income. Here are 10 more.

 17. Running Errands for Pay/Personal Concierge Service ($25-50 per hour)

 Personal errand runners work for companies, individuals or, sometimes, both.
 Errands might include document delivery, grocery shopping, dry cleaning delivery and pickup, making reservations, meal preparation, dealing with auto service appointments, meeting planning and transporting children, among other things.
-A rather complete list of possible tasks can be found here.

 At the individual level, the service holds the most appeal for families with children and the elderly.
 A business license of some sort may be required and obtaining business insurance is strongly recommended.
 There is some flexibility built into the job, in terms of deciding which assignments to accept in advance, and there is little in the way of training or special skills involved in most of the tasks.